pynetscript/FromZeroToHero/README.md

 transport input ssh telnet
 ```

-I have also added a delay factor on the `crypto key generate rsa label SSH mod 2048` command because it takes a while.
+I have also added a delay factor on the `crypto key generate rsa label SSH mod 2048` command because it takes a while to generate the SSH keys.

 Then i run `write memory` and if i get this output: `Overwrite the previous NVRAM configuration?[confirm]` i will go ahead and send blank line (like enter) which is the `output = connection.send_command_timing('')` line.

-After all commands are sent to a device, it will disconnect, and repeat this process for the next device.
+After all commands are sent to a device, the script will repeat the process for tall devices in cisco_ios_telnet_devices.json.
+When it finishes it will disconnect the SSH sessions from all devices.

 Here is a demo: